gluster/glusterdocs/README.md

 The result will be in the `site/` subdirectory, in HTML.

+** Advanced topic: changing the TOC.
+The TOC is mkdocs.yml, NOT index.md is the base directory. **

 # Writing the docs

 This documentation set uses the Commonmark markdown set.
 You can read more about Commonmark here: [Commonmark Specification](http://spec.commonmark.org/0.27/)